Xalil404/Radical_Rides/README.md

 * In [ElephantSQL](https://www.elephantsql.com/) I created a new instance and copied the new database URL.

-* The on [Heroku](heroku.com) I created a new application and in the app's config vars section added the ElephantSQL database URL.
+* Then on [Heroku](https://www.heroku.com/) I created a new application and in the app's config vars section added the ElephantSQL database URL.

 * In my project's settings.py file I installed psycopg2, imported the dj_database_url, commented out the DATABASES section and replaced it with another temporary DATABASES section, migrated the database models to the new database, loaddata-ed the categories, products and created a new superuser.
-After completing the migration I removed the newly created temporary DATABASES section and uncommented the original DATABASES section, git commited and git pushed my code in order to initiate the deployment.
+After completing the migration I removed the newly created temporary DATABASES section and uncommented the original DATABASES section in my settings file, git commited and git pushed my code in order to initiate the deployment.

 * Then on AWS I created a new bucket to store static files and configured the bucket's settings.
 In the bucket's settings, I updated the CORS configuration, enabled ACLs, updated object ownership permissions, generated a bucket policy, created a new group in the Identify and Access Management (IAM) section, attached the newly generated bucket policy to it, and finally retrieved and downloaded the access keys in a CSV file.

 * Back in the IDE I added 'storages' to my apps in settings.py and an additional setting to use AWS storage.

-* In [Heroku](heroku.com), in the config vars section, I added the AWS retrieved keys and to use AWS and removed the disable collect static variable so that static files would be pushed to S3.
+* In [Heroku](https://www.heroku.com/), in the config vars section, I added the AWS retrieved keys and to use AWS and removed the disable collect static variable so that static files would be pushed to S3.

 * Back in the IDE again, I added a custom_storages.py file, imported S3Boto storage and added a media and static storage classes.
 After committing and pushing the latest changes, I deployed the app again.

-* Back in AW S3 I created a media folder, uploaded all the proudct images, granted them public read access and completed the media upload process.
+* Back in AW S3 I created a media folder, uploaded all the proudct images to the folder, granted them public read access and completed the media upload process.

 * Then from the [Stripe](https://stripe.com/en-ie) admin interface I retrieved the Stripe public and private keys and added them as config variables in the Heroku app settings.
 Also in the Stripe admin dashboard I added the web app's checkout URL in the webhook endpoint URL section and marked it to receive all events.

-* I then copied the Stripe webhook signing secret and added to the config vars in the Heroku settings.
+* I then copied the Stripe webhook signing secret and added it to the config vars in the Heroku settings.

 ## Credits